-Attorneys at Consumer Action Law group are specialized in stop trustee sale.
-The experienced foreclosure attorney will evaluate and find a solution to stop foreclosure by taking legal action, while making sure that the lender is not moving forward with the foreclosure.
+Attorneys at Consumer Action Law Group are specialized in stopping trustee sales.
+The experienced foreclosure attorney will evaluate and find a solution to stop foreclosures by taking legal action while making sure that the lender is not moving forward with the foreclosure.

 In the state of California, the majority of foreclosures are non-judicial.
 This means that there is no court order required to start the foreclosure process.
 The process is carried out by the lender’s agent, also known as the trustee.
 The laws related to non-judicial foreclosures, particularly those covered by SB900, are very clear and strict.

 The foreclosure process officially starts with a notice of default notice, which gives the borrower 90 days to catch up with the missed payments and reinstate the loan.
 Homeowners that have received a notice of default or notice of trustee sale need to talk to a foreclosure lawyer in order to stop a trustee sale from occurring.

 An experienced foreclosure lawyer will evaluate the case and find a solution to stop the foreclosure from moving forward.
 In many cases, procedures related to SB 900 are not being followed.
 Examples of some of the most common SB900 violations include:

 - Dual tracking: If a homeowner applies for a loan modification, it is against the law for the lender to continue with the foreclosure while the modification is still being reviewed; prior to any decision.
 If homeowners are approved for a loan modification, the foreclosure will be stopped.

 - A homeowner must have a single point of contact with the lender.
 This means they should only be dealing with one person at the lender when it comes to foreclosure.